xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VPAGE**(**num\_windows**)

-Num\_windows    specifies the number of windows to scroll through the active window vertically.
+Num\_windows&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of windows to scroll through the active window vertically.
 A window is defined as the number of visible rows.
 If 20 rows are visible in the window, VPAGE scrolls in increments of 20 rows.

   - > If num\_windows is positive, VPAGE scrolls down.

   - > If num\_windows is negative, VPAGE scrolls up.

->
+> &nbsp;

 **Related Functions**

-HPAGE   Horizontally scrolls through the active window one window at a time
+HPAGE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window one window at a time

-HSCROLL   Horizontally scrolls through a worksheet by percentage or by column number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a worksheet by percentage or by column number

-VLINE   Vertically scrolls through the active window by rows
+VLINE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window by rows

-VSCROLL   Vertically scrolls through a worksheet by percentage or by row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a worksheet by percentage or by row number

 Return to [top](#T)